veronalabs/onboarding/README.md

 ## step() method

-For registering steps, you can use this method which accepts two argument as follows:
+For registering steps, you can use this method which accepts two arguments as follows:
 -   string `key` (same as `args`'s slug recommended)
 -   array `args` that includes :